-Pesticides are made from methyl isocyanate, a colourless liquid.
+Pesticides are made from methyl isocyanate, a colorless liquid.
 When properly maintained, MIC is completely safe.
 When the compounds in MIC are exposed to water, they react with one another, creating a heat reaction.
-Although it is no longer manufactured, methyl isocyanate is still utilised in insecticides.
+Although it is no longer manufactured, methyl isocyanate is still utilized in insecticides.

 How did the Bhopal Gas Tragedy Happen?

 In 45 to 60 minutes, about 30 tonnes of MIC were released into the atmosphere from the tank.
 Within two hours, this amount rose to 40 tonnes.
 All the fumes were blowing towards Bhopal.
 The majority of city inhabitants became aware of the leak either by being exposed to the gas or by opening their doors to investigate the disturbance.
 Coughing, acute eye irritation, a sense of suffocation, burning in the respiratory system, stomach aches, and vomiting were the first symptoms of exposure.
 People who were awoken by these symptoms ran away from the plant.
 This worsened the situation.
 The more the people ran, the more they inhaled the toxic air.

 The Indian government had never faced a calamity like this before.
 Following the disaster, legal actions between India, UCC, and the United States commenced.
 In March 1985, the government approved the Bhopal Gas Leak Act, allowing it to act as the legal advocate for victims.
 The UCC offered India a $5 million assistance fund, but the government rejected it and requested $3.3 billion instead.
 Union Carbide eventually agreed to pay $470 million in an out-of-court settlement in February 1989.